North Carolina bakery relies on kid entrepreneur to cut egg costs - NewsBreak

 Don’t even get her started on the price of eggs, which has spiked because of the ongoing bird flu epidemic and the cost of chicken feed.

 “A year and a half ago, I guess it was, I was paying $2.42 for five dozen in a box of 60.
-Now it’s as high as $25,” said Johnson, who was so shell-shocked, she took a flyer on a new source of eggs.4 high school students survive Reidsville crash
+Now it’s as high as $25,” said Johnson, who was so shell-shocked, she took a flyer on a new source of eggs.

 Rylen Robbins of Dallas is 11 going on a dozen years old.